jembi/fhir-organization-deleter/README.md

 1. Copy the postgres output.csv file into the output folder
 2. Set the `DELETED_RESOURCE_FILENAME` environment variable in the docker file to be the same as what you named the file that you copied into the output folder
 3. Run `npm run 3:expunge:docker`
+4. Check the `expunge-fail.csv` file to see if any resources failed to expunge and retry them.